scroll top

 Helping Public Housing Residents Buy Homes

 If you live in public housing and want to buy a home, HUD public housing agencies (PHAs) are helpful resources.
+This program continues to exist, but it is shrinking.

 • You live in or are eligible for public housing